|Home » ACP » PlistTool

 - An alternative binary standard for OS X.

-Technology in OS X can reformat property lists of the above three types to either XML or binary.
+Property lists of the above three types can be reformatted to either XML or binary.
 Reformatting according to the old OpenStep standard is not available.

 Starting with OS X 10.4 Tiger the default storage format for property list files is the OS binary standard, making it difficult to oversee and edit the files with an ordinary text editor.